Ischaemic Affairs of the Heart

 In my case… not at all.

 My arms did feel heavy though.
-Not sore or tingling or numb, but like I was carrying 5 kg weights.
+Not sore or tingling or numb, but like I was carrying 2 kg weights.
 The left arm did feel a little heavier, but not by much.
 My shoulders and neck were also stiff, but I've had a rickety neck since playing rugby as a teenager, so nothing unusual there.

 The chest pressure was continuous, not stabbing or even throbbing.
 On a scale of 1—11, maybe 7.
-I kept telling myself that it couldn't be a heart attack as I wouldn't be able to keep walking if it was.
+I kept telling myself it couldn't be a heart attack as I wouldn't be able to keep walking if it was.

 Early warnings